HungryTurtleCode/htc_website/jekyll/_drafts/parallax-rewrite.md

 Initially we translate the "Hungry" and "Code" up and down respectively based on the current offset into the section.
 We also have a constant that we called
 {% ihighlight javascript %}{% raw %}
 MIDDLE_TRIGGER
 {% endraw %}{% endihighlight %} that acts as the trigger point for when the "Turtle" word starts to animate.
 We have a check to see if we have past that trigger point.
 If we have we translate the "Turtle" to the left, again at the same pace as the scrolling.
-This is achieved by using the offset and subtracting the trigger point to normlise the value.
+This is achieved by using the offset and subtracting the trigger point to normalise the value.

 ### Scaling Turtle Image